jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 Session IDs works as unique tokens that, first, are sent from the server to the client in an HTTP response; from then on, the client will append this session ID to all subsequent request that this client sends to this server, allowing the server to identify that specific client, and generating some kind of appropriate content unique to that user in the response, thus simulating a sense of state persistence between requests.
 Again, this is a simulation, as HTTP is *per se* a stateless protocol.

 This technique implies a process that generates certain overhead:
-1. Each request has to be processed to check if includes a session ID.
+1. Each request has to be processed to check if it includes a session ID.
 2. If it does, the server has to implement some process to check for the validity of that session ID, rules for session ID expiration, and how to store the user's session data.
 3. It has to retrieve that session data from some kind of database.
 4. And then the server has to generate a unique response based on that session's data.